-We welcome sanctuary seekers to stay in the house, with volunteers ‘hosts’ , and enjoy the space together in any way you wish for up to a week at a time.
+We welcome sanctuary seekers and volunteer ‘hosts’ to enjoy the house and garden together in any way you wish for a day, a weekend or a week at a time.

 Daily experience in the city for anyone without basic security is hard.
 People who have fled conflict or persecution in their country of origin can often feel anxious and overwhelmed by the difficulty of securing protection in the UK.
 If granted refugee status it is still a struggle to settle in to a strange culture and a new country that can sometimes be unwelcoming or actively hostile.